Blue-fronted fig parrot: Behaviour and ecology

-The blue-fronted fig fig parrot typically stays in small flocks of 6-10 individuals.
+The blue-fronted fig parrot typically stays in small flocks of 6-10 individuals.
 It mainly inhabits the canopy, but can also be found in lower stories.

 Diet

 Mainly feeds on fig seeds, but also on seeds of Glochidion and Acacia auriculaeformis.
 It also eats the flower heads of Poikilospermum plants.

 Breeding

 It breeds from December to June.
 The nest is typically a hole made in an arboreal termite mound, but may also be made in epiphytes.
 In captivity, clutches are usually of 2 eggs, although they may be from 1-3 eggs, and the incubation period is 20-22 days, with a nestling period of 35-42 days.

 Status

-The blue-fronted fig fig parrot is listed as least-concern by the IUCN.
+The blue-fronted fig parrot is listed as least-concern by the IUCN.